 A well-blended oude geuze (meaning ‘old gueuze’) can be a well-balanced, ultimately dry masterwork.
 The beer undergoes bottle refermentation.
-In ideal conditions gueuze keeps for two decades — sometimes even longer — developing and changing over time.
+In ideal conditions, gueuze keeps for two decades — sometimes even longer — developing and changing over time.

 Glasses for lambic beer

-Traditionally, lambic beer is served in a straight glass with a thick base because people used to crush sugar lumps in their glass then stir their drink to make their beer sweeter.
+Traditionally, lambic beer is served in a straight glass with a thick base because people used to crush sugar lumps in their glass and then stir their drink to make their beer sweeter.

 That was reputedly a regular occurrence in the Pajottenland’s cafés in bygone times.
 More recently, sweetened fruit has been added to the beer by some breweries to broaden its appeal.
 Raspberry, peach and strawberry versions of lambic beer are now among those available.